gomorpheus/morpheus-docs/logs/logging.rst

 svlogd will only rotate the current file, nginx is setup to write the access logs to separate files and not stdout.

-Implementation of a log rotate is left up to for files outside of the services is left up to end users in case they have a log management solution.
+Implementation of a log rotate is left up to up to end users for files outside of the services.
+This is done in case end users have a log management solution.

 Below is what a suggested configuration looks like for the file ``/etc/logrotate.d/morpheus-nginx``: